Jumail/Jumail/README.md

 - 😍 For Business deals reach me through 📩
 - 🤗 Love to make new connections 👫🐥

+### What I am working on right now
+- Updating the infrastructure for FollowMe Tracking Service

 ### 🛠 Currently commited to
 Rust | Typescript | PHP | AWS | Docker | NixOS | react-native